Embracing the blessing of the Lord

 Psalm 121 celebrates the fullness of this blessing.
 In its eight verses, shamar appears six times.
 With the psalmist, we too can look to and rest in the Lord our Keeper.

-The Lord … be gracious to you
+The Lord BE GRACIOUS to you

 The Hebrew word translated “be gracious” is chanan.
 It calls on the God of all grace to do two things he delights to do: bestow his favor, release his grace.

 Repeatedly, Scripture shows us how high and wide and deep God’s favor and grace are.
 They more than superabound!
+This phrase in the Lord’s Blessing invites him to pour them out on us.

 For years, the Lord has been teaching me how it can look to receive this blessing, to live in the flow of his grace.
 All that living and learning has found its way into my book, The Esther Blessing: Grace to Reign in Life.
 Here’s a taste of the wonder of grace: